 Founder of Invisible Disability Ireland

-Invisible Disability Ireland was founded in August of 2019 by the Founder and Director Emily Larkin when she looked up Invisible Disability charities in Ireland and found that there was none, so as part of her Gold Gaisce (The Presidents Award) she set up Invisible Disability Ireland.
-Emily was diagnosed with multiple chronic illnesses throughout the years, including rheumatoid arthritis at 13, fibromyalgia at 17, IBS, hypermobility syndrome and Super Ventricular Tachycardia, a heart condition at 21 years old.
-This inspired her to set up Invisible Disability Ireland as there was a lack of awareness and support towards people with chronic illnesses and invisible disabilities here in Ireland and what that looks like.
+Invisible Disability Ireland was founded in 2019 by the Founder and Director Emily Larkin when she discovered there were no invisible disability charities or organizations in Ireland.
+Emily was diagnosed with multiple chronic illnesses throughout the years, including rheumatoid arthritis at 13, fibromyalgia at 17, IBS, Ehlers Danlos Syndrome (Gastroparesis and POTS), Super Ventricular Tachycardia and Heart Block, a heart condition at 21 years old.
+This inspired her to set up Invisible Disability Ireland as there was a lack of awareness and support towards people with chronic illnesses and invisible disabilities here in Ireland.

 Since IDI was set up, it has grown massively with over 2,000 followers on social media and has achieved many amazing things to date in a short space of time.
 Emily has appeared on many media outlets discussing the work she has done as a patient advocate and as Director of Invisible Disability Ireland.
 She has also collaborated on many projects and campaigns alongside many organizations and has met many public and elected representatives to further highlight the ongoing difficulties facing people with invisible disabilities.
 Emily's aim for Invisible Disability Ireland is to ensure that Ireland is a better place to live for people with Invisible Disabilities.
 Emily is currently a student in DCU in final year studying Primary school teaching and is just 22 years old and is a primary school teacher.